digitalrebar/digitalrebar/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

 To install OpenCrowbar, the following things need to be done:
    * Turn off firewalls
    * Turn off or set SELinux to permissive
-   * Add the OpenCrowbar and OpenCrowbar Ruby repo
    * Download the default installation OS [Optional]

 The crowbar-install.sh script supports three flags given (or not in this